 Boulder moves toward vote on gun legislation

-May 10—Boulder is moving toward a vote on a suite of gun legislation, including a reinstatement of its assault weapons ban.
+May 11—Boulder is moving toward a vote on a suite of gun legislation, including a reinstatement of its assault weapons ban.

 Boulder City Council in a special meeting Tuesday provided some direction about the language and intent of the various measures.
 The legislation will not be official until a June 7 public hearing, in which the community can provide testimony and the Council must vote.